ImKeTT/PCAE/README.md

 ### Stage 1 BART VAE Finetuning

-You can download full `./checkpoints` folder from [here](https://drive.google.com/file/d/1hp_vm1rQIxWgCSkgm7cKtasGWxCG1kL8/view?usp=sharing), unzip it to the current folder.
+You can download full `checkpoints` folder from [here](https://drive.google.com/file/d/1hp_vm1rQIxWgCSkgm7cKtasGWxCG1kL8/view?usp=sharing), unzip the `checkpoints.zip` to the current folder.

 Or you can train the BART VAE from the scratch: